gfaden/quadruped/README.md

-# Freenove quadruped Robot Remote Control
+# Freenove Quadruped Robot Remote Control

-This application controls the Freenove Qaudrupod Robot. http://www.freenove.com
+This application controls the Freenove Quadruped Robot. http://www.freenove.com
 The User Interface is based on x3dom: https://www.x3dom.org, and extends the Interactive 3D